defunctzombie/chain-js/README.md

         function(err, result) {
             ... do something with result
         }
-    );
+    ).exec();

 While the number of code lines has increased (an unfortuate side effect of javascript syntax), the flow of execution is more clear to the reader.

-Chain is similar to flow-js (willconant/flow-js) and step (github.com/creationix/step) but it has one difference over the others; it does not stomp on your 'this' variable.
-This allows for Chain to be used inside member functions or passed objects to operate on.
-Look at the examples section or the test files in the source tree for more complete uses.
+Chain is similar to flow-js (willconant/flow-js) and step (github.com/creationix/step) with the major difference being avoiding the use of 'this' for control flow and added exception handling for the callbacks.

 ## Examples